 Now you can write your first blog post!
 In the left sidebar, click on “Posts”, then “Add New”, which will take you to the “New Post” screen.

 Enter a title at the top of the page, then in the blank field below the title, write your first blog post by typing in whatever you like.
-You can tell people why you decided to create a blog, what your new blog will be about, or just say hello world- whatever you want, it’s completely up to you because you are the king (or queen) of your blog!
+You can tell people why you decided to start a WordPress blog , what your new blog will be about, or just say hello world- whatever you want, it’s completely up to you because you are the king (or queen) of your blog!

 When you want your blog post to go live, go to the right sidebar and click “Publish”.
-At that point, your first blog post will go live and be available for anyone in the world to see!
+At that point, your first blog post will go live to the world so you can start getting followers and growing traffic immediately!

 If you want to see how your blog post looks to your readers, just click the “Preview” button in the upper right area of the right sidebar